PlayPro/CoreProtect/docs/commands.md

 * Example: `i:stone` *(only include stone)*
 * Example: `i:stone,oak_wood,bedrock` *(specify multiple blocks)*

-> You can find a list of block type IDs at [https://coreprotect.net/wiki-blocks](https://coreprotect.net/wiki-blocks).
+> You can find a list of block names at [https://coreprotect.net/wiki-blocks](https://coreprotect.net/wiki-blocks).
+> You can find a list of entity names at [https://coreprotect.net/wiki-entities](https://coreprotect.net/wiki-entities).

 ---